Our products

 Is fresh or frozen seafood better?

-Fresh seafood of the day always wins in flavor and texture.
-But seafood frozen at sea (such as Huelva prawns frozen on board) can be better than "fresh" seafood that has been at the fishmonger for 3 days.
-If you buy frozen, always thaw it in the refrigerator, never under the tap.
+Daily fresh seafood always wins in terms of flavor and texture.
+But seafood frozen at sea (like Huelva prawns frozen on board) can be better than "fresh" seafood that has been at the fish market for 3 days.
+If you buy frozen, always thaw in the refrigerator, never under the tap.

 Can I cook seafood in advance?

-Steamed mussels and clams marinière style can be prepared hours in advance and gently reheated.
-Prawns and shrimp, no: they lose texture.
-Gooseneck barnacles must be eaten freshly cooked, within 5 minutes of coming out of the water.
+Steamed mussels and clams "a la marinera" can be prepared hours in advance and gently reheated.
+Prawns and shrimps, no: they lose texture.
+Goose barnacles should be eaten freshly cooked, within 5 minutes of coming out of the water.

-Why do seafood prices go up so much during Holy Week?
+Why do seafood prices rise so much at Easter?

 Supply and demand.
-The fishing fleet does not increase its production for Holy Week.
+The fishing fleet does not increase its production for Easter.
 Demand, however, multiplies.
 Added to this are the holidays when fish markets do not operate, which reduces the supply of fresh produce.
-Buying in advance and freezing is the smartest strategy if your budget is tight.
+Buying in advance and freezing is the smartest strategy if the budget is tight.

-Albariño (Rías Baixas) for cooked and steamed seafood.
-Manzanilla de Sanlúcar for grilled prawns and langostinos.
+Albariño (Rías Baixas) for boiled and steamed seafood.
+Manzanilla from Sanlúcar for grilled prawns and langostinos.
 Godello (Valdeorras) for clams and mussels with sauce.
 Brut nature Cava as a joker that works with everything.

 Discover our premium selection